unipv-larl/6th-Pavia-International-Summer-School-for-Indo-European-Linguistics/schedule.md

 # Course Schedule 📋

 ### ❗️❗️ Classes were moved to [Aula Grande - Scienze Politiche](aula_grande.pdf), Palazzo Centrale.
-### ❗️❗️ The poster session has also been moved to Aula di Statisica (in front of Aula Grande).
+### ❗️❗️ The poster session has also been moved to Salone di Statisica (in front of Aula Grande).

 On Saturday, classes will be held in **Aula Scarpa** as planned.